-Sub-contracting is common in the not-for-profit sector, in particular between 'lead agencies' that are funded by a government deparmtent to deliver services, and other agencies that help deliver those services.
+Sub-contracting is common in the not-for-profit sector, in particular between 'lead agencies' that are funded by a government department to deliver services, and other agencies that help deliver those services.

 Often, sub-contracts need to be prepared in a hurry after news of a successful tender application, and there are many subcontracting agreements in the sector that are inadequate.

-The checklist below is for organisations drafting sub-contract agreements, in particular those using the Not-for-profit Law template Sub-contract Agreement (below).
-It oulines common key terms of sub-contracts, important considerations when drafting and executing a sub-contract.
+The Guide also includes a checklist for organisations drafting sub-contract agreements, in particular those using the Not-for-profit Law template Sub-contract Agreement (above).
+It outlines common key terms of sub-contracts and important considerations when drafting and executing a sub-contract.

 Sub-contracting under other contracts between service providers and the NSW Department of Communities and Justice (DCJ)